ehmatthes/pcc_2e/beyond_pcc/extracting_from_excel.md

 all_rows = list(ws.rows)

 # Pull information from specific cells.
-for row in all_rows[1:5]:
+for row in all_rows[1:52]:
     state = row[0].value
     percent_aa = row[3].value
     percent_aa_victims = row[4].value

     print(f"{state}")
-    print(f"  % residents who are African American: {percent_aa}")
-    print(f"  % killed by police who are African American: {percent_aa_victims}")
+    print(f" {percent_aa}% of residents are African American") print(f" {percent_aa_victims}% killed by police were African American")
 ```

-Here we loop through the first four rows after the header row.
+Here we loop through the all of the rows that contain the states' data.
 For each row, we pull the values at index 0, 3, and 4, and assign each of these to an appropriate variable name.
 We then print a statement summarizing what these values mean.

 The output isn't quite what we expect: